An extended Gauss-Newton method for full waveform inversion: Discussions

 \section{Discussions}

-We have proposed a new algorithm for FWI by extending the search direction of the standard GN method.
-This extension leads to a generalization of the subsurface extension concept \citep{Claerbout_1985_IEI,Symes_2008_MVA} by including all possible subsurface offsets in the range and direction.
-Moreover, it allows us to decompose the GN Hessian into separate Hessian matrices which are efficiently applied along the source and receiver dimensions of the data residual matrix.
-We developed our formulation for the frequency-domain FWI for single-frequency multisource and multireceiver objective function.
-In the case of simultaneous frequency inversion, due to the difficulty in solving the generalized Sylvester equation \ref{GSE}, we inverted each frequency separately and then stacked the results over frequency.
-This strategy provides a second level of extension along the frequency axis.
-Thus, basically our frequency domain algorithm is based on extending the search direction along both subsurface offset and frequency axes.
+The proposed EGN method offers a novel approach to FWI, expanding upon the traditional GN method by extending the search direction along the subsurface offset.
+This extension allows for a more comprehensive exploration of the model space, resulting in improved inversion results.
+By incorporating all possible subsurface offsets in the range and direction \citep{Claerbout_1985_IEI,Symes_2008_MVA}, our method decomposes the GN Hessian into separate Hessian matrices, which can be efficiently applied along the source and receiver dimensions of the data residual matrix.
+This decomposition enhances the computational efficiency of the algorithm.
+For the case of simultaneous frequency inversion, where multiple frequencies are inverted at each iteration, we tackle the challenge posed by the generalized Sylvester equation \ref{GSE} by inverting each frequency separately and subsequently stacking the results over frequency.
+This strategy effectively extends the search direction along the frequency axis, providing an additional level of exploration in the model space.